Skip to main content

 Do I need to bring anything with me?

-On your first day you'll need to bring ID with you to collect your Student ID.
-This could be any of the forms listed above in the Enrolment Day requirements.
+If you are a returning student, on your first day you'll need to bring ID with you to collect your Student ID.
+This could be any of the forms listed above in the Enrolment requirements.

 Please email admissions@bishopburton.ac.uk as soon as possible confirming your acceptance so that we can ensure you receive the correct information for your course.